 Here are some basic best practice tips:

-1. Ensure you’re using the correct channels; use all four if you can; but this is not always possible due to other readers transmitting in close proximity; (As a side note; if using MultiReader to test, then select “Use From Specified List” and pick all channels from the next list box.
-If “Reader Selects Frequency” is chosen, the reader will only pick one channel by default.)
-See post Selecting Specific Channels Using ETSI Regulations
+1. Ensure you’re using the correct channels; use all four channels if you can; but this is not always possible due to other readers transmitting in close proximity; (if using ItemTest to test your reader, select “Use Specified Frequencies” in "Frequency Settings (ETSI Only)" section and select all 4 channels, as shown below)

 2. If you have more than one reader in close proximity that will be operating at the same time then alternate output channels; this can be important for times when two readers are used to create a portal or when two dock door portals are in close proximity.
 An example would be having reader A use channels 4 and 10 (865.7 & 866.9 MHz), and reader B using channels 7 and 13 (866.3 & 867.5 MHz) as shown in the diagrams below: